-As Agnico Eagle approaches its 60th anniversary, we take stock of what we have built with the support of our employees, communities and business partners.
+As Agnico Eagle celebrates its 60th anniversary in 2017, we take stock of what we have built with the support of our employees, communities and business partners.

 1953 - Five struggling silver mining companies join together to become Cobalt Consolidated Mining Company.